-The FACT team is paying attention to the client's personal domain when it recognizes the client's individuality and identity and acts accordingly as a team.
+A Youth FACT-team is paying attention to the client's personal domain when it recognizes the client's individuality and identity and acts accordingly as a team.

 There is space for the client's individual development and distinctive strengths, just as there is space for the client's struggle with their own cultural, sexual and spiritual identity and emotions such as grieving and sorrow.
-Attention is paid to combating self-stigmatization and the team members are also alert to any tendency they themselves may have to stigmatize their clients.
+Attention is paid to combating self-stigmatization and the team members are also alert to any tendency they themselves, relatives and society may have to stigmatize their clients.
 As a consequence, after adequate consultation the team has the confidence to take positive risks (from a care provider's point of view) and to discuss irresponsible risks with those involved in order to reach a joint decision.

 A positive and present attitude can be seen as a basic prerequisite for the team.
 Supporting each other, reminding each other and using hopeful language at meetings demonstrate that the whole team takes responsibility.
-Obviously this hopeful language and approach will also be reflected in the team's written material.
+Obviously this hopeful language and approach will also be reflected in the team's written material and in the provision of recovery- and developmental-oriented interventions in the personal, social and symptomatic domain from the team and other resources.